Mechanical-Advantage/ZumoTraining/08-DizzyingDilemma/README.md

     <details>
         <summary>Bonus challenge</summary>
         After you get the code working, run it again on multiple Zumos if possible.
 Do they all behave the same?
-You can correct for any differences using a calibration step in the `setup()` function.
+You can correct for any differences by writing a calibration routine in the setup function.
 Try to achieve equivalent reliability regardless of which robot you're running with.
     </details>

 8. Upload a video to Slack of the Zumo remaining stationary on a rotating surface (you can use the same setup as [challenge 5](../05-FindingTheWay)).